open-telemetry/opentelemetry-specification/specification/overview.md

 in the process.

-Note, that some of the process identification information can be associated with telemetry automatically by OpenTelemetry SDK.
+Note, that some of the process identification information can be associated with telemetry automatically by the OpenTelemetry SDK.

 ## Context Propagation